rse/pptx-prompter/README.md

 The workflow is as following:

-1. Create a PowerPoint presentation with arbitrary attendee content on the *non-hidden*, *odd* numbered slides 1, 3, 5, etc. Create your presenter content on the *hidden*, *even* numbered slides 2, 4, 6, etc. -- by optionally using the [Presenter Canvas Background](doc/presenter-canvas.svg)
+1. Create a Microsoft PowerPoint presentation with arbitrary attendee content on the *non-hidden*, *odd* numbered slides 1, 3, 5, etc. Create your presenter content on the *hidden*, *even* numbered slides 2, 4, 6, etc. -- by optionally using the [Presenter Canvas Background](doc/presenter-canvas.svg)